magdalenemc/magdalenemc.github.io/projects/function-master/README.md

 Part 1 in that this time around we have a different and new set of tests written for us, and we'll be writing functions that pass them.

- - If you don't understand what a function is supposed to do, look at the test.
-If you still don't understand, ask me.
+ - If you don't understand what a function is supposed to do, look at the test in `function-master.html`.
+If you still don't understand, ask your teacher.

+## Step 4 - Submit your masterful functions
+ - Once you have completed all functions go to your terminal and run the command `os test`
+ - Select your class, then select `Function Master`
+ - You should see 100% passing tests!
+   - If you are still failing tests, update your code to pass them
+ - Then run `os submit`
+ - Select your class, then select `Function Master`